Computing Spectra -- On the Solvability Complexity Index Hierarchy and Towers of Algorithms: Proofs of Theorem and Theorem

 where we use the convention that $\sup_{s\in S\cap \mathcal{K}}d(s,T) = 0$ if $ S\cap \mathcal{K} = \emptyset$.
 We refer to \cite[Chapter 3]{Beer} for details and further discussion.
 Equivalently, we observe that

-where $\mathcal{N}_{\delta}(X)$ is the usual open $\delta$-neighborhood of the set $X$.
+where $\mathcal{N}_{\delta}(X)$ is the usual open $\delta$-neighbourhood of the set $X$.
 In this section we will simply use the notation $A_n \rightarrow A$ to denote this convergence, since there is no room for confusion. \end{remark}